bbc/gel/src/components/comments.md

 });
 ```

 The `sortBy` method enables the re-rendering of the comment stream according to a chosen sorting method.
-In the [**Reference implementation**](#reference-implementation), just `timeAsc` is implemented alongside the default.
+In the [Reference implementation](#reference-implementation), just `timeAsc` is implemented alongside the default.

 ```js
 switch (this.sortMethod) {